nigel-tay/pitchplsfront/README.md

 ### Problem-Solving Strategy

 Working on our problems together helped the team understand different complexities of the different components in the project.

+It was the first time any of us were attempting to implement a live chat.
+Hence it was difficult understanding its complexities.
+We tried our best to break down this daunting task into smaller problems that we could take on and slowly worked our way up.

-In addition to the point above, many heads tackling a single problem made project progression much smoother.
+Many heads tackling a single problem made project progression much smoother.

 ### Unsolved problems